Content watched by Whocopied.me Skip to Content

 2. Bay Isn’t The Only Color Available

-Budweiser has made the bay Clydesdale color very popular.
+Budweiser has made the Bay Clydesdale color very popular.
 It is the only color they will use to pull their carriages.
 But, did you know that Clydesdale horses come in other colors as well?

-Clydesdale horses can be black, bay, gray, roan and even chestnut.
+Clydesdale horses can be black, bay, gray, roan, and even chestnut.
 They almost always have white on their faces and legs.

 3. Grooming Takes A While

 Grooming a Clydesdale horse will take longer than grooming a non-feathered horse.
-You see, not only is there more horse to groom, there are special steps you need to take to keep those beautiful leg feathers looking their best.
+You see, not only is there more horse to groom, but there are special steps you need to take to keep those beautiful leg feathers looking their best.

 That typically means that special whitening shampoo must be applied and allowed to sit.
 Once the feathers have been shampooed and are clean, they are typically dried one by one with a blow dryer.